sizigia/learn-co-lessons/README.md

 * Train: Optimize the model for some other criteria (eg. how well the model predicts our known labeled data)
 * Use the model predict on new data

-In the previous section, we learned some basic Python tools to help us gather and clean data.
-Now it's time to focus on exploring the data with visualization and graphs.
+The tools we learned in the previous section will help us gather and clean data.
+We touched on studying the data with visualizations using the Plotly library in the previous section, but now it's time to take a deeper dive into exploring data with visualizations.

 ### Learning Objectives